Stevesuk0/Lumine/README.md

 ## Limitations

-- Manual fan control is not *really* manual.
-If you set fan speed too low, the BIOS will take over and raise the fan speed automatically when the GPU/CPU temperature reaches a certain point to prevent overheating.
+- Fan control is not fully manual.
+The BIOS may override settings if temperatures become unsafe.

-- On rare occasions, the driver may report bogus GPU temperature.
-[See this issue.](https://github.com/AlexIII/tcc-g15/issues/9)
+- In rare cases, GPU temperature readings may be incorrect.
+[See this issue of TCC-G15](https://github.com/AlexIII/tcc-g15/issues/9)

-- Switching the thermal mode to "G-mode" and back **may result in a second-long system-wide freeze** (at the exact moment when the switch is happening).
-This is a known issue with Dell's thermal control interface.
-Cannot be fixed.
-Make sure to disable the fail-safe feature if you don't want the app to switch the thermal mode automatically.
+- Switching between `G-Mode` and other modes may cause a brief system-wide freeze (about 1 second).
+This is a known limitation of Dell’s thermal interface and **cannot** be fixed.

-# Why AWCC Sucks
+## Why AWCC Is Frustrating

-- ❌ No in-app option to toggle G-Mode — you have to mess with other tools just to switch it off

-- ❌ Manual fan control is broken — changing the settings does nothing

-- ❌ Bloated and sluggish — flashy UI, but can’t even handle basic functions properly

-- ❌ Secretly collects user data (see AWCC Telemetry Details)

-- ❌ Crashes often — you’ll see more error pop-ups than actual performance gains

-- ❌ ****I can never get it to open when I need it.****
+No built-in `G-Mode` toggle. you need workarounds just to control it properly Fan control settings often do not work as expected Heavy and slow UI for very basic functionality Reported telemetry behavior without opt-out options Frequent crashes and instability
+Sometimes refuses to launch when needed most.

-If this alternative works out for you, you can safely remove from your PC:
+If Lumine works well for you, you can safely remove:

-- Alieanware CC Components
+- Alienware Command Center components
-- Alieanware Command Center Suite
+- Alienware Command Center Suite
-- Alieanware OC Controls
+- Alienware OC Controls

 ## How It Works

-It is a Tkinter GUI for the WMI Dell thermal control interface.
+Lumine is a Tkinter-based GUI that interacts with Dell’s WMI thermal control interface.

-@AlexIII have somewhat documented his findings on the WMI [here](https://github.com/AlexIII/tcc-g15/blob/master/WMI-AWCC-doc.md).
+Much of the underlying research comes from [@AlexIII's documentation](https://github.com/AlexIII/tcc-g15/blob/master/WMI-AWCC-doc.md).

 ## How to Run from the Source